maptiler/maptiler-sdk-js/readme.md

 ```
 ![](images/screenshots/swiss-cheese.png)

-All the other options are documented on a [our reference page](https://docs.maptiler.com/sdk-js/api/map/) and more examples are available [here](https://docs.maptiler.com/sdk-js/examples/).
+All the other options are documented on [our reference page](https://docs.maptiler.com/sdk-js/api/helpers/#polygon) and more examples are available [here](https://docs.maptiler.com/sdk-js/examples/?q=polygon+helper).

 ## Point Layer Helper
-A point visualisation may appear like the simplest of all, but we noticed this is where people get the most creative: cluster, data-drive variable radius, but also scaled with zoom, with or without labels, data-driven colors, etc. Our helper supports all of these and will fill-in with built-in default for what's missing.
+A point visualization may appear like the simplest of all, but we noticed this is where people get the most creative: cluster, data-driven variable radius, but also scaled with zoom, with or without labels, data-driven colors, etc. Our helper supports all of these and will fill-in with built-in default for what's missing.

 Here is the simplest example, with a dataset loaded from a local file:
 ```ts